Reuh/candran/README.md

 Candran
 =======
-Candran is a dialect of the [Lua 5.3](http://www.lua.org) programming language which compiles to Lua 5.3, LuaJIT and Lua 5.1.
+Candran is a dialect of the [Lua 5.3](http://www.lua.org) programming language which compiles to Lua 5.3, LuaJIT and Lua 5.1 compatible code.
 It adds several useful syntax additions which aims to make Lua faster and easier to write, and a simple preprocessor.

-Unlike Moonscript, Candran tries to stay close to the Lua syntax, and existing Lua code can run on Candran unmodified.
+Unlike Moonscript, Candran tries to stay close to the Lua syntax, and existing Lua code should be able to run on Candran unmodified.

 ````lua
 #import("lib.thing") -- static import